centreon/centreon-engine/README.md

 This paragraph is only a quickstart guide for the compilation of Centreon Engine.
 For a more in-depth guide with build options you should refer to the [online documentation](https://documentation.centreon.com/docs/centreon-engine/en/latest/installation/index.html#using-sources).

+Centreon-Clib should be installed before installing Centreon-Engine.
+If you do not have Centreon-Clib you can follow the README for a quick introduction at : [GitHub](https://github.com/centreon/centreon-clib)

 **For Centos 7 :**
 First of all, check if you have these packages installed :